teq-niq/pingfed-automation/SwaggerNotes.md

 So the type "enum" should have been actually listing  "LdapDataStore", "PingOneLdapGatewayDataStore", "JdbcDataStore", "CustomDataStore" than the "LDAP", "PING_ONE_LDAP_GATEWAY", "JDBC", "CUSTOM" it does currently.

-Is the other solution in using version 3 of open api.
+Is the other solution in using version 3 of open api?
 Maybe.
 But version three also has issues of other kinds when dealing with object inheritance and polymorhism. see more here- https://github.com/swagger-api/swagger-core/issues/3312